 The majority of work is now completed.
 This saw improvements to Glencairn Park including a new entrance at Forthriver Road and a new 3m wide path linking Glencairn Park to Glencairn Road.
-There will also be improvements to Forthriver Linear Park’s existing path, replacement of fencing at Clarendon Playing Fields and the refurbishment of the footbridge at Forthriver Way.
+There have also be improvements to Forthriver Linear Park’s existing path, replacement of fencing at Clarendon Playing Fields and refurbishment of the footbridge at Forthriver Way.
 The final elements of phase one will see interpretive and wayfinding signage added later this year.

 Section 2 – shared space between Forth River and Springfield Road

 Section 3 - Springfield Road and Falls Park

 Work is almost complete on this section, which includes the £1.2 million redevelopment at Springfield Dam which received additional funding from Department for Communities.
 The route connects Springfield Road with the Whiterock Community Corridor and Falls Park.
-As well as pathways, wayfinding signage and street furniture, work will see enhancements to existing junctions to improve crossings for pedestrians and cyclists.
+As well as pathways, wayfinding signage and street furniture, existing junctions have been enhanced to improve crossings for pedestrians and cyclists.
 The final element in this section of the project will see the addition of interpretive and wayfinding signage in the new year.

 Section 4 – Bog Meadows

 The majority of work on this section is now completed.
 Bog Meadows Nature Reserve is owned and maintained by the Ulster Wildlife Trust.
 Pathways within and connecting to the nature reserve will be enhanced and widened, with additional planting and lighting added.
-The route will connect to Broadway, where a new, welcoming entrance will be added.
-If planning approval can be secured, work is expected to get underway in early 2022 and it will be completed by autumn 2022.
+The route will connect to Broadway, where a new, welcoming entrance has been added.
+The final element in this section of the project will see the addition of interpretive and wayfinding signage in the new year.

 Section 5 – Westlink to city centre

 This section, starting at Broadway Roundabout and ending at the new Transport Hub, will see new wayfinding signage installed and improvements to the existing path.
-If planning approval can be secured, work is expected to get underway in early 2022 and it will be completed by autumn 2022.
+If planning approval can be secured, work is expected to get underway and be completed in autumn 2022.